j-pride/manual/manual.md

 An important detail is that generating the derived bean class requires to specify the base *adapter* class, not the base *entity* class in the generator call.
 In fact the generator needs to know about both, but the entity class can be determined from the adapter class' record descriptor.
 The pure base entity class however doesn't know about its mapping - that's lastly the goal of the separation ;-)

 The output of these generator calls is a very straight-forward separation of the hybrid code above.
 There is nothing tricky to know about.
-You can find the outcome in the examples/inherit directory from the PriDE delivery resp. on GitHub.
+You can find the outcome in the package [inherit](https://github.com/j-pride/manual-example-code/tree/master/src/main/java/inherit) from the PriDE manual examples source code repository on [GitHub](https://github.com/j-pride/manual-example-code).

 Entity inheritance hierarchies are of course not limited in their depth.
 E.g. if it were a typical pattern that entities have names, try this command and have a look on the output: